ichizhov/ExtensibleCommands/Docs/Section7.md

 -	tracking variability of operations and detecting abnormal changes in the execution time (such as slowing down);
 -	dynamic correction of execution time estimates based on actually measured execution time.

 In the absence of Extensible Commands, one may need to implement some way to measure time intervals via stopwatch or another language framework construct, and then introduce start/stop statements throughout the code.
-To collect statistics, the time information must be channeled from all these points in the code to a central entity that calculates the statistics and makes some decisions, or possibly, do the same work in the code implementing the operations.
+To collect statistics, the time information must be channeled from all these points in the code to a central entity that calculates the statistics and makes some decisions, or possibly, the same work must be done in the code implementing the operations.

 With the Extensible Commands library, there are much better options.
 One way to do this would be to:
-1) Add GetEstimatedTime() method to the Command class and implement it for every standard command in the library in a recursive fashion (i.e. estimated time of a composite command would be calculated based on the estimated times of its children).
+1) Add GetEstimatedTime() method to the Command class and implement it for every standard command in the library in a recursive fashion (i.e. estimated time of a Composite command would be calculated based on the estimated times of its children).
 - For example, an estimated time of a Sequential command would be the sum of the estimated times of its sub-commands.
 - Similarly, an estimated time of a Parallel command would be the largest estimated time of its sub-commands (perhaps, plus some empirical constant buffer time to account for thread management), etc.
 - Ultimately, every custom low-level command would have to implement its own estimation method based on the specific operation and its parameters.